CEU Training on Generators for Electrical Engineering

 Are you an electrical engineer who wishes to expand their understanding of back-up power generation system capabilities and its variety of applications?
-Wolter Power Systems is your training headquarters throughout Wisconsin & Upper Michigan.
+Wolter Power Systems is your back-up power solutions training headquarters throughout Wisconsin & Upper Michigan.

 In conjunction with the Milwaukee School of Engineering (MSOE) & Generac Power Systems, Wolter Power Systems offers free, no-obligation 60-minute CEU courses called PDSS seminars covering generator systems, their functionality, codes & standards, switching technologies, reliable design characteristics, site specific load requirements and much more.